hrakaroo/ray-the-tracer/README.md

-So, 10+ years later I'm giving it another try only this time I'm going to try writing it in Go so I can take advantage of the parallel processing and memory management.
+So, 10+ years later I'm giving it another try only this time I'm going to try writing it in Go so I can take advantage of the parallel processing, memory management and profiling tools.
 I'm also specifically not taking shortcuts for the sake of clarity.

-The ray tracer in the [sodaWaterRayTracer](sodaWaterRayTracer) folder is my independent attempt to build a ray tracer.
+The ray tracer in the [Soda Water](cmd/sodaWater) folder is my independent attempt to build a ray tracer.
 I got part way through this project and realized that I was spending too much time re-deriving all of the math equations and decided to instead use a reference book.

-The ray tracer in the [weekend](weekend) folder is my attempt to build a ray tracer from the book
+The ray tracer in the [Weekend](cmd/weekend) folder is my attempt to build a ray tracer from the book
 [Ray Tracing in a Weekend](https://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf)